Back to Blog

 • Basic security scanning

-What is not included: anything that requires a human.
-If something breaks after an update, if you need a content change, or if your site gets hacked, that is billed separately.
+What's not included: anything that requires a human.
+If something breaks after an update, if you need a content change, or if your site gets compromised, that's billed separately.

-Who it is for: Simple WordPress sites where downtime is inconvenient but not catastrophic.
+Who it's for: Simple WordPress sites where downtime is inconvenient but not catastrophic.
 Not appropriate for a business where the website generates significant leads or revenue.

 • Everything in Tier 1

-• A small number of content update hours per month
+• A small number of dedicated development hours per month for small tasks

 • Priority support response

-Who it is for: Small to mid-size businesses where the website is a meaningful lead generation tool and downtime or security issues would directly impact revenue.
+Who it's for: Small to mid-size businesses where the website is a meaningful lead generation tool and downtime or security issues would directly impact revenue.

-At this tier, maintenance becomes proactive rather than reactive.
-The agency is not just keeping the lights on — they are actively improving the site.
+At this tier, maintenance shifts from reactive to proactive.
+The agency isn't just keeping the lights on — they're actively improving the site.

 • Everything in Tier 2